By Herm Hoops

 The kids had explicit orders not to ride the cows as the cows job was to make milk and not for using energy to carry kids, as soon as they were out of sight of the house the 2 and oftentimes 3 kids rode one of the more gentle beasts to the river pasture and of course on return at night.
 Mary would often send a sack of garden produce down to Pat and the cow would get to carry that also.
 One day Pat Lynch and Tom Blevins came by the Pool Creek house around lunch time (he and Tom Blevins always managed to stop by about lunchtime).
 Tom Blevins lived in Brown’s Park and had also patented land along the Yampa River.
 The Chew’s had a litter of kittens that were just about big enough to wean.
 Pat mentioned that when they were ready he could use a couple as his house had a rodent problem.

-When the day came to take the cats, they put the kittens in a gunny sack and along with the cows Doug and Enola continued their tradition of riding the gentlest one.
+When the day came to take the cats, they put the kittens in a gunny sack and along with the cows, Doug and Enola continued their tradition of riding the gentlest one.
 Before they had progressed very far one of the cats must have scratched through the bag and the cow promptly bucked riders off and ran away.
 When the kids got to Pat’s and let the kittens out of the sack they were so spooked that they ran off and Pat was afraid they were lost.
-Eventually the kittens were found and hung out with Lynch.
+Eventually, the kittens were found and hung out with Lynch.
 But the cow wouldn’t let the kids ride her with a sack of goodies again and it was a few days before they got her to let them ride.

 One day when Enola was around 10 or 12, Pat Lynch and Tom Blevins stopped by around lunchtime.
 While sitting at the dinner table, Tom mentioned he could use the help of a young lady to tidy up his cabin and Pat felt he probably could too although his place was smaller than Tom’s so he couldn’t pay as much.
 The Chew kids didn’t have any opportunities to earn any cash so Aunt Enola thought it was a grand idea.
 After the two men departed, Enola approached her mom with the idea.
 Her mother paused a moment before she said, “You’re a developing young woman and those 2 dirty old men don’t mean to have you to clean their cabins!

 Friends had said that Pat strongly believed in spirits and would often talk to them and set out food for them.
 He would also talk to the animals who shared his canyon home and believed they understood him.
 Pat was known as an eccentric man who thrived in isolation but also loved the company of others and telling stories – however improbable.
-Pat Lynch’s eccentric ways, fantastical storytelling and ability to survive with hermit-like conditions made him a regional celebrity during his time.
+Pat Lynch’s eccentric ways, fantastical storytelling, and ability to survive with hermit-like conditions made him a regional celebrity during his time.
 As Pat aged, he began to forget things.
 Friends said that he scarcely knew what he was talking about and would ramble on from one subject to another.

-The last few years of his life he was too feeble to live alone, so for his last three years he stayed in the care the Bakers in Lily Park.
+The last few years of his life he was too feeble to live alone, so for his last three years he stayed in the care of the Bakers in Lily Park.
 It is said that his last wish was to be set adrift on the river he loved so much.
 But, when Pat died on February 27,1917 he was buried in Lily Park near the confluence of the Little Snake and Yampa Rivers with a veteran’s headstone that still marks his grave.
 Pat Lynch was a man who spent more than 40 years living the life of a hermit and was one of the first Euros to explore and discover the beauty of what is now Dinosaur National Monument.
 With proper skills and preparation, you too can explore the seldom visited places in Dinosaur – a place that is truly a diamond in the desert.

 The following poetic words, found in one of Pat Lynch’s caves reads: